Brycewhi/FlightRisk/README.md

 Standard navigation apps tell you when you'll arrive *on average*.
 But if a $400 flight closes its gate in 60 minutes, the average doesn't matter—the **tail-end risk** does.

-**FlightRisk v4.0** is a full-stack predictive engine that replaces static estimates with a **1 Million-trial Monte Carlo simulation**, accounting for traffic volatility, terminal congestion, and hyper-local weather.
+**FlightRisk v4.0** is a full-stack predictive engine that replaces static estimates with a **100,000 Monte Carlo simulation**, accounting for traffic volatility, terminal congestion, and hyper-local weather.
 It utilizes a **Hybrid Python/C++ Architecture** to perform these simulations 300x faster than standard Python implementations.

 ---